xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 Now a new TestFlight app version will be released each time we create a new tag named `version_<number>`.

-Although we could have accomplished the same result by using just Bitrise tasks, we prefer to do so in combination with Fastlane due to the following reasons:
+Although we could have accomplished the same result with Bitrise tasks alone, we prefer to do so in combination with Fastlane due to the following reasons:

 - Anyone in the team can run Fastlane lanes locally without the need of having CI/CD as a service.
 - We have more freedom to change our CI/CD platform at any time.
 In the real world, each customer has its own CI/CD preference.
 Migrating to another CI/CD platform like GitHub Actions or TravisCI should be very straightforward since we just need to run the fastlane lane.